Dyson V6 Review

 Hard Surface Cleaning

 Moving on to our next set of tests, the Dyson V6 did alright, earning a 5 out of 10 for its overall performance at cleaning hard floors.
 We based this on the V6's performance at cleaning up oats, flour, cereal, rice, and pet hair.
-This metric accounts for 30% of the total score for these products.

 For the first test — rice clean up — the V6 did a somewhat below average job.
 This model did collect all of the rice in two passes, but it failed to collect any when pulled over the rice, only effective when being pushed forward over the debris.
 This was on the normal suction mode.
 However, the V6's performance underwent a dramatic increase when it came to cleaning up flour.
 It only took two passes to completely clean the area, even extracting flour up from the cracks between boards.
 This performance earned the V6 top marks for this test, tying with the V8 and the Rocket.